 Typography

 Typography is a main part of visual identity.
-To maintain a homogeneous and easily recognizable image, a family of characters has been chosen: Barlow.
+To maintain a homogeneous and easily recognizable image and favor accessibility, the typeface Inter has been choosen.

 This typeface must be systematically used and applied to all supports except for some specific ones.
 Check exceptions list.

 Historically, we used DIN Pro as main typography, but the brand evolved.
-Foyer wants to use more Open Source solution, Barlow is the closest font we found.
+Foyer wants to use a more accessible font, and InterVariable is the most accessible and versatile font we found.

 Table of Contents